player3930/mb-amplified/README.md

 # Overview

 Modern Beta: Amplified is a mod that innovates upon the open-source Modern Beta by b3spectacled and generates Beta 1.7.3 terrain doubled in breadth and in height.
-Scroll to "Changes from Original Mod" to see other changes made to world spawning.

 # Original Mod Info